SWCC SGA CONSTITUTION

-B. The remaining six seats of the Senate shall be filled by members of the entering freshman class in a general election held early in the fall semester at a date set by the Student Government Association and the Judicial Board.
+- The remaining seven seats of the Senate shall be filled by members of the entering freshman class in a general election held early in the fall semester at a date set by the Student Government Association and the Judicial Board.

-7. Two weeks before any election is to be held, the office of the Associate VP of Student Development Services must publicize that candidate application forms for Student Government offices are available.
-The completed candidate application forms are to be turned in to the Associate VP of Student Development Services who will check the qualifications and forward them to the Judicial Board to prepare the ballot.
+- Two weeks before any election is to be held, the Office of Student Affairs must publicize that candidate application forms for Student Government offices are available.
+The completed candidate application forms are to be turned in to the Office of Student Affairs who will check the qualifications and forward them to the Judicial Board to prepare the ballot.

 Section III.
 Qualifications of Senators

 - Those candidates for office in the spring semester must have completed and passed by the end of that semester in which they are elected a minimum of twenty-four semester hours, twelve of which must have been completed while enrolled as a student at Southwest Virginia Community College.